Frequently Asked Questions

 Yes, all 50 states will still be ranked.
 League staff will complete unanswered surveys to the best of our ability to determine rankings.
 However, as state coordinators, bicycle advisory committee representatives or state bicycle advocates have a better understanding of the laws, policies and practices in their states, their surveys will be more complete and likely result in better rankings.

 What does my state gain by filling out the survey?

 The goal of the BFS℠ program is to recognize state actions that support bicycling and use them as models for the rest of the country.
 Rankings are used to allow states to see how they stack up nationally.
-Each state receives a report card that highlights areas to improve and our Top 10 Signs of Success, which are based on the practices and indicators of leading states.
+Each state receives a report card that highlights areas to improve and our 5 Bicycle Friendly Actions, which the League believes every state should take to make bicycling safer.
 We are also happy to answer questions from state agencies, advocates, and citizens about the state of their state and what our data shows regarding areas of improvement or leading practices.